Steps to enrolling

 Dartmouth, MA 02747-2300

 When you complete your Enrollment Reservation Form and send in your $200 enrollment deposit, this amount is deducted from your fall semester bill.
-Available seats in the popular majors are filled based on date of deposit.
-Deposits are non-refundable after May 1.
+Deposits are non-refundable after January 1.

-After you have paid your enrollment deposit, you will receive an email inviting you to activate your UMassD student account—with the subject line "UMassD Logon Account Activation."
-Email invitations will be sent beginning in March.
+You will receive an email inviting you to activate your UMassD student account.
+The subject line will be "UMassD Logon Account Activation."

 Incoming first-year students: Be sure your final official high school transcript has proof of graduation.
 If you have taken IB, AP, or CLEP exams, please have scores sent to the Admisssions Office for review of credit.